SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 RSelenium Scraping Tutorial
 ================

 This is a basic tutorial that introduces you to scraping dynamic web pages.
-It explains how I collected data for the scripts in the [wattpad\_analysis](https://github.com/SimoneRebora/Wattpad_analysis) repository.
-Remember that **web scraping is a very delicate procedure** and should be applied by complying to a series of rules (or best practices).
+It explains how I collected data for the scripts in the [wattpad\_analysis](https://github.com/SimoneRebora/Wattpad_analysis) repository.<br/> Remember that **web scraping is a very delicate procedure** and should be applied by complying to a series of rules (or best practices).
 So **read carefully all my suggestions.**

 The following code will work on a virtual browser.
-So, before running it, you will have to [install Docker](https://docs.docker.com/install/) on your machine.
-Once installed it, please start the following container:
-<code>$ sudo docker run -d -p 4445:4444 selenium/standalone-firefox:2.53.0</code>
-*(note that this is not the latest version of Firefox: however, it is the one that was used and tested for the present tutorial)*
+So, before running it, you will have to [install Docker](https://docs.docker.com/install/) on your machine.<br/> Once installed it, please start the following container:<br/> <code>$ sudo docker run -d -p 4445:4444 selenium/standalone-firefox:2.53.0</code><br/> *(note that this is not the latest version of Firefox: however, it is the one that was used and tested for the present tutorial)*

 Step 0.
 Upload packages
 -----------------------